 The mission of the Ethics in Action: STEM for Humanity program is to explore the intersection of technological and scientific advancements and the ethical challenges that arise along with this new frontier.
 Participants will broaden their insight into the struggles of a differently-abled population, through interaction, collaboration, research, and dive into and utilize a Human-Centered Design Process.
+Students will partner with primary school-aged students at ECLC of NJ in Chatham, a school that serves the needs of differently-abled children.
+Based on this experience of working with their peers at ECLC, KPS students will design an original product or enhancement that will address a need that they observe.

 This two-week program will partner with institutions including Princeton University, and utilize the KPS Makerspace to learn new skills and create something original while focusing on Human-Centered Design, and the relationship between need and invention while promoting the use of an ethical lens/approach to the world.